petermoorey/bgp-visibility/README.md

 This is a personal project with two objectives; learn Angular frontend development, and provide a public service to discover information about Border Gateway Protocol (BGP), the routing protocol of the Internet.

 You can visit the website at https://bgprouting.net.
 It's a work in progress so don't expect much.
-The current focus is to learn Angular, the functionality of the website itself isn't the first priority.
+The current focus is to learn Angular.

 ![](https://github.com/pmoorey/bgp-visibility/blob/master/docs/sample-screenshot.png)